aucloud/go-swarm/README.md

-# swarm
+# go-swarm

 [![Go](https://github.com/aucloud/go-swarm/actions/workflows/go.yml/badge.svg)](https://github.com/aucloud/go-swarm/actions/workflows/go.yml)

-`swarm` is first and foremost a Go library written to help provision and manage Docker Swarm Clusters.
-Currently it does the following things:
+`go-swarm` is a Go library and ccommand-line tool for managing the creation and maintenance of Docker Swarm cluster.

+Features:

 - Creates new Swarm Cluters given a `Clusterfile` as input.
 - Retrives information about Swarm Clsuters.
 - Join new workers or managers to an existing Swarm Cluster.

-Future immediate and long-term goals for this library and tools include:

 - Assigning Swarm Labels based on underlying VM Node labels.
 - Add-hoc adding new worker or manager nodes
 - Draining Swarm nodes
-- Revmoging Swarm ndoes
+- Removing Swarm ndoes

 ## Install

 Currently tehre is a command-line tool called `swarm` that can be installed with:

 ```#!console
-go get -u gitlab.mgt.aom.australiacloud.com.au/aom/swarm/cmd/swarm/...
+go install github.com/aucloud/cmd/swarm@latest
 ```

 Using as a library is to be documented at a later date.